Prepaid funeral plans

 -

-Prepaid funeral plans now come with added protection, so your money is safe
+Prepaid funeral plans are protected, so your money's safe

 - Your money's safe with an authorised provider.
 As you'll either get a funeral or you'll get a refund – even if the provider goes bust.
 That's because funerals paid for in instalments must go ahead even if you die before paying the final instalment.
 The only exception is if you die within 24 months of purchasing the plan, in which case the provider won't be required to pay for your funeral but must give a full refund.